 Everyone was looking forward to the evening as we were going to hot water springs later during the day.
 A shower after days is heavenly.

-The evening for me started with dancing with random women from other group around a bonfire.
+The evening for me started with dancing with random women from another group around a bonfire.

 I remember telling people in my group that I could get so many shots ‘because I’m sooooo prettyyy’.
 No matter how much I paid, I would come back with a tray full of shots.
 I also recall repeating it a gazillion times.